 Instructions for Proper Care and Use of Your Battery

 Please follow the instructions included with your battery for proper use, storage, and care.
-Batteries should be stored in locations under normal room temperatures.
+Batteries should be stored in locations under

 You should periodically remove and test your battery to verify both operation of the backup battery and its condition.The battery backup unit can be tested by unplugging it from the power outlet.
 If it is working correctly, the Optical Network Terminal will remain powered and regular corded land line phones will still work in the house.
 Make sure to plug the unit back in at the end of testing.

 Battery backup units will display a battery light when the battery needs replaced.
-Please refer to the battery backup unit's instruction manual for details on the warning indicator lights and the battery replacement procedure.